ajmorton/swen_tourney/README.md

 - [ ] Simplify implementation (1400+ lines of code atm)
 - [ ] Fix handling of server when port is already in use
     - [ ] Sometimes the results server thread is not being stopped and needs to be killed manually
+- [ ] update gitlab-ci.ymls to add compile stage
+- [ ] Improve result addition - see if second arg can be evaluated lazily
 - [ ] Subprocess timeouts don't work when the subprocess being called creates their own subprocesses and stdout/stderr are being sent to subprocess.PIPE
 - [ ] Add checks to enforce each stage being run in order - students can't rerun submit without first running validate_progs etc
 - [ ] Update ResultsServer to ThreadedHttpServer